The quantum switch is uniquely defined by its action on unitary operations: Acknowledgments

 \section{Acknowledgments}

 We acknowledge Simon Milz for comments on the first version of this manuscript.
 This work was supported by MEXT Quantum Leap Flagship Program (MEXT QLEAP) Grant No.~JPMXS0118069605, JPMXS0120351339, Japan Society for the Promotion of Science (JSPS) KAKENHI Grant No.~17H01694, 18H04286, 18K13467, 21H03394 and Advanced Leading Graduate Course for Photon Science (ALPS).
-M.~T.~Quintino acknowledges the Austrian Science Fund (FWF) through the SFB project ``BeyondC'' (sub-project F7103), a grant from the Foundational Questions Institute (FQXi) Fund and a grant from the John Templeton Foundation (sub-project F7103) as part of the The Quantum Information Structure of Spacetime (QISS) Project (qiss.fr).
+M.~T.~Quintino acknowledges the Austrian Science Fund (FWF) through the SFB project ``BeyondC'' (sub-project F7103), a grant from the Foundational Questions Institute (FQXi) Fund and a grant from the John Templeton Foundation (sub-project F7103) as part of the Quantum Information Structure of Spacetime (QISS) Project (qiss.fr).
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 801110 and the Austrian Federal Ministry of Education, Science and Research (BMBWF).
 It reflects only the authors' view, the EU Agency is not responsible for any use that may be made of the information it contains.
+A. Soeda acknowledges support by JST Moonshot R\&D Grant Number JPMJMS226C.

 \onecolumngrid